DIGITAL NOMAD GEAR PACKING LIST

 No products found.

-Having wireless mouse is important to me, due to my full-time job.
-It may not be essential piece of digital nomad gear for everyone.
+Having a wireless mouse is important to me, due to my full-time job.
+It may not be an essential piece of digital nomad gear for everyone.

 I think having a mouse makes it easier to get things done.
-Thanks to our 2-year-old I have at least three mice because he likes to hid them on a regular basis.
+Thanks to our 2-year-old I have at least three mice because he likes to hide them regularly.
 I don’t have the time to play hide and seek, so every time he hides one I have a backup.